Frequently Asked Questions (FAQs)

 Does PSA get paid for connecting its users with third-party services?

-- PSA user fees are not tax-deductible.
+- No. PSA is a private company, and user fees are not tax-deductible.

 What is the Foundation for Powering Public Service?

-Who is behind PSA?
+Who leads PSA?

 - We are advised by a bipartisan group of experts, including attorneys, business leaders, and current and former law enforcement officials.